Central Plaza (Dublin): Art

-The plaza contains the sculpture Crann an Oir (tree of gold) by Derry sculptor Éamonn O'Doherty, which became a symbol of the Central Bank, Irish Banking, and the Celtic Tiger boom and bust.
+The plaza contains the sculpture Crann an Óir (tree of gold) by Derry sculptor Éamonn O'Doherty, which became a symbol of the Central Bank, Irish Banking, and the Celtic Tiger boom and bust.

 The Central Bank's lobby contained Abstract Beaded Pattern, a large artwork by Patrick Scott.
 It was put into storage prior to the Bank's move from the premises in 2017.